tri282/nvim/README.md

     - Telescope
     - Treesitter
     - LSP
     - Formatter
     - Autocompletion
     - DAP
     - Conform

 Refer to init.lua for keybinds docs
 Refer to lua/plugins/* for their use case

-TODO: extra/cosmetic improvements
+TODO: extra/cosmetic improvements, new color schemes
-TODO: Java and C debugger.
-Some formatting

 Codes are gatherred and modified/improvised from: https://github.com/nvim-lua/kickstart.nvim.git